desmond-ong/cheem-omg-empathy/README.md

 `visual` contains visual feature extraction code and the visual-only model `multimodal` contains the multimodal model code

 Requires PyTorch and scikit-learn.
-See READMEs in each sub-folder for more details on usage.
+See read-mes in each sub-folder for more details on usage.